emundus/tchooz/README.md

 - **dependency-check** : Check if there is any security issue in the dependencies (npm audit, composer audit)
 - **unittest-front** : Run the unit tests for the front part (VueJS)
 - **unittest-back** : Run the unit tests for the back part (PHP)
-- **integration-test** : Run the integration tests (Cypress).
+- **integration-test** : Run the integration tests (Playwright).
 This is optional but can be useful to check if the application is working as expected

 #### Master
 ```mermaid